fmiko/mikonet/README.md

 # mikonet
-# lil quick botnet in Python
+- lil quick botnet in Python
+- no dependencies